 Unless earlier terminated, the Geneva Agreement remains in effect until the expiration of the last to expire of the Geneva Licensed Patent Rights.
 Following the expiry of the Geneva Agreement due to the last to expire of the Geneva Licensed Patent Rights, we will have a fully paid-up, royalty-free right to use, sell and commercialize Geneva Licensed Products.
 We or the University of Geneva may terminate the Geneva Agreement for the other party's breach that remains uncured after 60 days' notice.
 We may terminate the Geneva Agreement for convenience upon prior notice.
-The University of Geneva may terminate the Geneva Agreement for convenience upon prior notice.
-The University of Geneva may terminate the Geneva for carry on our business or become insolvent.
+The University of Geneva may terminate the Geneva Agreement if we cease to carry on our business or become insolvent.